HCUM/empiano/README.md

     - On **Windows**: Sometimes have an inbuilt **virtual MIDI cable** available,
     otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
     - On **MacOS**: usually there is an inbuilt virtual MIDI cable available: IAC driver
+    - Most of the times the library mido itself can be used to create a virtual MIDI cable, but it does not work when using Windows MultiMedia API.
+    To open an outport check the corresponding box in the Settings.
     - The name of your virtual MIDI cable can be changed in the Settings